-It was a black eye for public education in Pennsylvania, but Dr. Trombetta turned it into one of the state's great success stories.
+It was a black eye for public education in Pennsylvania, but it turned into one of the state's great success stories.
 After the Legislature authorized the formation of charter schools in 1997, Trombetta founded the Pennsylvania Cyber Charter School, with the goal of using online education to keep Midland students in Pennsylvania.
 From a first-year enrollment of less than 50 students, PA Cyber has grown into an educational powerhouse that now serves more than 10,000 students, grades K through 12, from all across the Commonwealth.

-The result of a pioneering public-private partnership were unveiled to the public in June 2006, when the $23.5 million Lincoln Park Performing Arts Center had its grand opening.
+The results of a pioneering public-private partnership were unveiled to the public in June 2006, when the $23.5 million Lincoln Park Performing Arts Center had its grand opening.
 And that fall, the center welcomed its primary tenant: the Lincoln Park Performing Arts Charter School, which opened its first year with more than 250 students.

-The realized hopes and aspirations of those students have become the true history of Lincoln Park, and long as there are students who dream big and work hard, the school's history will remain satisfyingly unfinished.
+The realized hopes and aspirations of its students have become the true history of Lincoln Park Performing Arts Charter School, and long as there are young people who dream big and work hard, the school's history will remain satisfyingly unfinished.